Giuseppe Meazza: Return to Inter

 In 1946 he was recalled to Inter as a player-coach.
 He played 17 games, scoring the last two goals of his career to help an Inter team that was in danger of relegation.

 International career

 Meazza played for Italy national team in the 1934 and 1938 World Cups, both of which Italy won.
-Apart from captaining the World Cup winning team in 1938, Meazza, along with Giovanni Ferrari and Eraldo Monzeglio, also set a record for being the only Italian players to win two World Cups.
+Apart from captaining the World Cup winning team in 1938, Meazza, along with Giovanni Ferrari and Eraldo Monzeglio, also set a record for being one of the only three Italian players to win two World Cups.

 Early career

 His debut with the Italy national team was in Rome on 9 February 1930 against Switzerland.
 Then 19-year-old, Meazza scored twice in that game (in the 37th and 39th minutes) to help Italy to a 4–2 victory after they had been down by two goals in only 19 minutes.
 The next game Italy played was on 2 March 1930 against Germany in Frankfurt, where Meazza scored a goal in a 2–0 win.
 A few months later, on 11 May 1930, he scored a hat-trick in a 5–0 game as Italy beat Hungary of Larcos, Hirzer and Pál Titkos for the first time ever while playing in Budapest.
 Meazza helped Italy win the Central European International Cup that year; the cup was a three-year international tournament between the strongest national teams of central and eastern Europe.

 On 25 January 1931, Meazza scored another three goals in a 5–0 friendly win against France.
 He also scored two goals in the 1931–32 Central European International Cup campaign, in which Italy finished in second place.

 His first fifteen caps were at centre-forward, but in 1933, he showed his versatility during a 3–1 victory over Germany in Bologna, when he was moved to an inside-right position by the Italian coach Vittorio Pozzo, to accommodate teammate Angelo Schiavio, a switch that would help Italy win the World Cup the next year as the goals flowed in.
 During the tournament, Meazza once again demonstrated his adaptability when he was switched to an inside-left.